asardaes/R-LaTeX-Template/README.md

 ./compile-linux.sh TRUE
 ```

-The PDF file will contain more specifics and explanations of the sample content.
+The PDF file contains more specifics and explanations of the sample content.

+Used `R` packages in this sample

+* xtable
+* ggplot2
+* reshape2
+* caret
+* randomForest